seedabit/nextjs-react-typescript/README.md

 > [!WARNING]
 > Eslint will throw errors if the code does not follow the rules defined in `.eslintrc.config.mjs`.
 It is recommended to fix all linting errors before pushing your code.

+### Jest

+Jest is also included in the project for testing.
+Run `npm run test` to run the tests.

+- [My first Jest Test](https://jestjs.io/docs/getting-started) - a guide to writing your first Jest test and Jest documentation.

+> [!IMPORTANT]
+> Make sure to write tests for your code.
+It is recommended to write tests for all functions in the project.

 ## On Deployment

 Don't forget to add environment variables and secrets for deployment.
 You can use `.env.local` for local development and `.env.production`/`.env` for production.
 For Github Actions, you can use Github Secrets or Github Environment variables.